sarahciston/codingcare/posts/unknowing.md

 Loss functions as an instructive, if you let it.
 "Each time my heart is broken it makes me feel more adventurous," says Frank O'Hara.
 I keep practicing to let this be true.

 >"how we evade ownership/equilibrium is precisely in that refusal to prevent loss we call sharing, rubbing, empathy, hapticality: the undercommon love of flesh, our essential omnicentric or anacentric eccentricity.
-Everything, in the wake of such disordering, is loss prevention."[^Moten]
+Everything, in the wake of such disordering, is loss prevention." [@harneyAllIncomplete2021]

 What can be generated with/in this residual?
 In a "refusal to prevent loss"?